Mechanism for Nodal Topological Superconductivity on PtBi$_2$ Surface: Analysis of gap functions

-The middle two rows in Fig.~\ref{fig:gapsym2} provide an understanding of the fully gapped $f$- and $h$-wave states.
+The second and third rows in Fig.~\ref{fig:gapsymfull} provide an understanding of the fully gapped $f$- and $h$-wave states.
 These states are special, since here the even-parity pairing we consider is also complex.
-This is because $d_{x^2-y^2}$, $ d_{xy}$, $g_1$ or $g_2$ alone break the $C_{3z}$ symmetry of the material.
+This is because $d_{x^2-y^2}$, $ d_{xy}$, $g_1$, or $g_2$ alone break the $C_{3z}$ symmetry of the material.
 The chosen complex linear combinations do not.
 This has consequences also in the gap equation, where we find two degenerate solutions to the gap equation in these cases.
-For the fully gapped $f$-wave case, we could interpret the two degenerate solutions as $d_{xy}\times (p_x+ip_y)$ and $d_{x^2-y^2}\times (p_x+ip_y)$.
+For the fully gapped $f$-wave case, we could interpret the two degenerate solutions as $d_{xy}\times (p_x+\mathrm{i}p_y)$ and $d_{x^2-y^2}\times (p_x+\mathrm{i}p_y)$.
 Any linear combination of these is also a solution.
-We choose the one where the absolute value of the gap obeys the $C_{3z}$ symmetry, i.e., the absolute value of the gap is the same on all the arcs.
+We choose the one where the absolute value of the gap obeys the $C_{3z}$ symmetry, i.e., the absolute value of the gap is the same on all the Fermi arcs.
 That gap represents a spontaneous breaking of time-reversal symmetry (TRS), which is an active research field \cite{Andersen2024TRSB, AaseMaeland2023Dec}.
 TRS is broken because only the chiral $p$-wave form of SOC is incorporated into the time-reversal operator in the band basis \cite{Scheurer2016NCSTSC}.
-As illustrated in Fig.~\ref{fig:gapsym2}, even after deconvolving the chiral $p$-wave part, a complex gap remains.
-If we instead choose, e.g., $d_{xy}\times (p_x + i p_y)$ we will keep TRS but break $C_{3z}$ symmetry.
-The $d_{xy}\times (p_x+ip_y)$-wave gap is nodal on only some of the arcs.
+As illustrated in Fig.~\ref{fig:gapsymfull}, even after deconvolving the chiral $p$-wave part, a complex gap $\Tilde{\Delta}_{\boldsymbol{k}}$ remains.
+The $(d_{xy}+id_{x^2-y^2}) \times (p_x+\mathrm{i}p_y)$-wave gap is an intrinsic realization of the state discussed in Ref.~\cite{Venditti2026d+id}.
+If we instead choose, e.g., $d_{xy}\times (p_x +\mathrm{i} p_y)$ we will keep TRS but break $C_{3z}$ symmetry.
+The $d_{xy}\times (p_x+\mathrm{i}p_y)$-wave gap is nodal on only some of the Fermi arcs.
 This would be an intrinsic realization of the state discussed in Ref.~\cite{Linder2010dwaveTI}, where $d_{xy}$-wave superconductivity is proximity induced on the topological insulator surface state.
 We conjecture that the gap that breaks TRS will be preferred in our case, because it gives a greater overall gapping of the FS, and so a greater condensation energy \cite{Hutchinson2020Nov, SunMaeland2023Aug, SunMaeland2024Mar}.

+The second to last row in Fig.~\ref{fig:gapsymfull} provides an understanding of the nodal $j_x-\mathrm{i}j_y$-wave state.
+It arises due to the nodes of $i_1$-wave, whose nodes are not at high symmetry lines in this system.
+Thus they can be classified as accidental nodes.